Exploring climate and health with next generation research leaders

-The UK Academy of Medical Sciences is collaborating with the US National Academy of Medicine on a new bilateral policy project, which offers research leaders of the future the opportunity to gain policy experience and to connect with international peers.
+The UK Academy of Medical Sciences and the US National Academy of Medicine convened a joint policy initiative on environmentally sustainable health research, offering 16 research leaders of the future the opportunity to gain policy experience and to connect with international peers.

-Our future research leaders join us from a range of professional backgrounds, all with an interest in tackling one of the world’s most pressing global health challenges, climate change and health.
+Our future research leaders joined us from a range of professional backgrounds, all with an interest in tackling one of the world’s most pressing global health challenges - climate change and health.

-The Academy of Medical Sciences are working with Chris Hanley, (Director, Grand Challenge on Climate Change, Human Health, and Equity) and Gregg Margolis (Health Policy Fellowships and Leadership Programs) at the National Academy of Medicine to deliver this project.
+The Academy of Medical Sciences are working with Chris Hanley, (Director, Grand Challenge on Climate Change and Human Health) and Gregg Margolis (Health Policy Fellowships and Leadership Programs) at the National Academy of Medicine to deliver this project.

 This project is funded by the International Strategic Partnership Fund (ISPF).